Punktum-dk/epp-service-specification/README.md

 All examples provided in the document are fabricated/modified from real data to demonstrate commands etc. any resemblance to actual data are coincidental.

+Diagrams to support feature descriptions can be seen by clicking the :eye_speech_bubble: icon, where made available.

 <a id="license"></a>

 ### License